BaptisteSambon/LELEC2796-Juju-Baba/README.md

 Contains code for plots comparing the performance (BER, spectral efficiency, users scalability) of the NOMA and CDMA systems for different values of the SNR, different number of users.

 - #### [cells.ipynb](./cells.ipynb)
-Contains the code used to generate the inter-cells interference with different scenarios investigated (density of cells, obstacles, etc.).
+Contains the code used to generate the ICI with different scenarios investigated (density of cells, obstacles, etc.).

 The **python files** are: